Just for Shetland Sheepdogs

 Shetland Sheepdog Breed Summary

-Active, Highly-Intelligent, Loving, Devoted and Adoring Companions
+Active, Highly-Intelligent, Loving and Devoted

 Many think that these guys look like a smaller version of a Rough Haired Collie, mainly due to the fact that they have similar thick, double coats.
 However, they are a separate breed and have since found their way into the hearts and homes of many 'hoomans' across the UK and in other parts of the world as well!